Scholarship Program

 When Lynn Oliver and Sam Sharar visited Ometepe on a Health Delegation, they were excited to meet their scholarship student.

 Anyone familiar with college costs in the United States is likely to be astonished at what it costs for a college education at a public university in Nicaragua.
-Just $1,000 a year fully funds one of our scholarships, which pays about half of a student’s total costs.
+Just $1,200 a year fully funds one of our scholarships.
 Some Bainbridge families team up and jointly sponsor a scholarship.

-Dana Willerford heads the scholarship committee.
-If you are interested in learning more about becoming a scholarship sponsor, please contact her using this form.
+If you are interested in learning more about becoming a scholarship sponsor, please contact the head of the scholarship committee using this form.